nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Because the consumer has not sent the service.identifier parameter, the response has not been filtered by service - schedules linked to any service, or not linked to a service at all, could be returned.

-In this example the schedule matching the search criteria has been linked to a service by the provider organisation (and they have switched on the service ID filtering feature) so the service has been returned in the Bundle as a HealthcareService resource.
+In this example the schedule matching the search criteria has been linked to a service by the provider organisation (and they have switched on the service filtering feature) so the service has been returned in the Bundle as a HealthcareService resource.
 Please see the examples further down this page for a response where a HealthcareService resource is not returned.

 ```json
 {% include appointments/search-for-free-slots-response-payload-1.json %}